 Depending upon your location, the local government may provide an employment assistance office that has counselors on staff that can assist you with resume writing and other tasks.

-Take advantage of these resources; their experts will help you craft a resume that is perfect for the job you are seeking.
+Take advantage of these and other job search resources; their experts will help you craft a resume that is perfect for the job you are seeking.

 Keep in mind that if you are looking for employment in several different sectors, you should have a resume tailored to each specific industry or position that you are looking at.